-Every year we report on gender diversity at the top of the UK energy industry.
+Every year in Spring we report on gender diversity at the top of the UK energy industry.

-In partnership with PwC UK we gather and publish statistics on the number of women in board and executive director roles in the top 80 energy companies, focussing on the most significant employers in the UK energy industry.
+In partnership with PwC UK we gather and publish statistics on the number of women in board and executive director roles in the top 80 energy companies, focussing on the most significant employers in the UK energy industry, based on data gathered in April 2021.

 Below we present our 2021 Company Board Statistics.